-1.VISION I AND STRATEGY 1.1 Declaration by the main decision maker of the organisation on the importance of sustainability to the organisation and its strategy.
-9 1.2 Description of the main impacts, risks and opportunities.
-17-18 2.
-PROFII E Organis ational Profile 2.1 2.2 2.3 2.4 2.5 2.6 2.7 2.8 2.9 2.10 Name of the organisation.
-Major brands, products and/or services.
-Operational structure of the organisation, including the main departments, operating companies, subsidiaries and group companies.
-Location of the organisation's central offices.
-N° of countries in which the organisation operates and names of countries in which it carries out significant business activities or those which are important with regard to the sustainability aspects dealt with in the Report.
+CONTENTS AND GRI INDICATORS PAGE I.VISION AND STRATEGY 1.1 Declaration by the main decision maker of the organisation on the importance of sustainability to the organisation and its strategy.1.2 Description of the main impacts, risks and opportunities.
+5 9 2.
+PROFILE Organisational Profile 2.1 Name of the organisation.
+2.2 Major brands, products and/or services.
+2.3 Operational structure of the organisation, including the main departments, operating companies, subsidiaries and group companies.
+2.4 Location of the organisation's central offices.
+2.5 N° of countries in which the organisation operates and names of countries in which it carries out 15 15 17, 28-34 73 significant business activities or those which are important with regard to the sustainability aspects dealt with in the Report.
+2.6.
 Nature of ownership; legal form.
-Markets served.
-Scale of the reporting organisation.
-Significant changes in size, structure and ownership of the during the period covered by the Report.
-Awards and distinctions received during the reporting period.
-25 25 27, 45-53 117 45-53 25 25, 43-57 25, 43-53 RT PARAMETERS 3.1 3.2 3.3 3.4 Reporting period for information provided.
-Date of most recent previous Report.
-Frequency of Report presentation.
-Contact person for Report or its contents.
-13 13 13 117 Report Scope 3.6 3.7 3.8 3.9 Process of defining Report contents.
-Scope of the Report.
-Indicate the existence of any limitations to the scope of the Report.
-Basis for including information in the case of joint enterprises, subsidiaries, let premises, subcontracted activities and other organisations that could affect comparability between periods and/or organisations.
-Data measurement techniques and basis for making calculations, including hypotheses and underlying estimation techniques applied in the compilling of indicators and other Report information.
-Description of probable effect of any reformulation of information contained in previous reports, together with reasons justifying said reformulation.
-Significant changes relative to previous periods in the scope, coverage or valuation methods applied in the Report.
-13 13 13 13 13 13 f GRI Contents 3.12 Table indicating location of basic contents in the Report.
-127-132
+2.7 Markets served.
+2.8 Scale of the reporting organisation.
+2.9 Significant changes in size, structure and ownership of the during the period covered by the Report.
+2.10 Awards and distinctions received during the reporting period.
+28-34 15 25, 43-57 15, 27-34 7 60 B. REPORT PARAMETERS Report Profile 3.1 Reporting period for information provided.
+3.2 Date of most recent previous Report.
+3.3 Frequency of Report presentation.
+3.4 Contact person for Report or its contents.
+7 7 7 73 Report Scope 3.5 Process of defining Report contents.
+3.6 Scope of the Report.
+3.7 Indicate the existence of any limitations to the scope of the Report.
+3.8 Basis for including information in the case of joint enterprises, subsidiaries, let premises, subcontracted activities and other organisations that could affect comparability between periods and/or organisations.
+3.9 Data measurement techniques and basis for making calculations, including hypotheses and underlying estimation techniques applied in the compiling of indicators and other Report information.
+3.10 Description of probable effect of any reformulation of information contained in previous reports, together with reasons justifying said reformulation.
+3.11 Significant changes relative to previous periods in the scope, coverage or valuation methods applied in the Report.
+7 7 7 7 13 7 Index of GRI Contents 3.12 Table indicating location of basic contents in the Report.
+79-84 Verification 3.13 Current policy and practice with regard to request for external verification of the Report.
+If the Verification Report is not included in the Sustainability Report, the scope and basis of any other existing verification must be explained.
+The relationship between the reporting organisation and the supplier or suppliers of the verification must also be explained.
+7, 75-77